IvandeMurard/Hospitality-Operations-Agentic-AI/README.md

   - Historical patterns: vector search with Qdrant
   - Internal hotel data: PMS occupancy, bookings, POS data (Phase 2)
 - Generates **staffing & F&B recommendations** that can be pushed into existing workforce management tools (e.g. HotSchedules)
-- Uses LLM reasoning to provide **explainable predictions and “what-if” scenarios** for managers
+- Uses LLM reasoning to provide **explainable predictions** for managers
-- Exposes a **conversational agent** interface rather than “yet another dashboard”, with:
+- Exposes a **conversational agent**-first interface with:
-  - Minimal UI for traceability, audit, and multi-site monitoring
+  - Minimal UI for traceability and audit
   - On-demand views only when managers need to inspect or challenge the reasoning

-Core principle: **Augmented hospitality** – AI handles forecasting, data stitching, and suggestions; managers keep control, make the final call, and focus on high-value human interactions with guests and teams.
+Core principle: **Augmented hospitality**.
+AI handles forecasting, data stitching, and suggestions; managers keep control, make the final call (human-in-the-loop), and can focus on high-value human interactions with guests and teams.

 ---